-Apple Inc. won a court order scheduling an injunction hearing in a patent lawsuit against Google Inc. (GOOG)’s Motorola Mobility unit after a federal judge canceled a trial set for June 11.
+Apple Inc. won a court order scheduling an injunction hearing in a patent lawsuit against Google Inc. (GOOG:US)’s Motorola Mobility unit after a federal judge canceled a trial set for June 11.

 U.S. Circuit Judge Richard A. Posner scheduled the June 20 hearing, at which each side will be given the opportunity to argue for an order barring the other from infringing.
 Posner’s order, dated yesterday, was posted today on the court’s electronic docket.